Course Catalog 2024-2025

 ANT 233 History of Anthropological Theory (4 Credits)

 This course reviews the major theoretical approaches and directions in cultural anthropology from the late 19th century to the present.
 These approaches include social organization and individual agency; adaptation and evolution of human culture; culture and personality, economic behavior, human ecology; the anthropology of development and change; and postmodern interpretation.
 The works of major anthropologists are explored, including Franz Boas, Bronislaw Malinowski, Margaret Mead, Evans-Pritchard, Claude Levi-Strauss, Marvin Harris, Eric Wolf, Clifford Geertz, Sherry Ortner and others.
 Prerequisite: ANT 130 or equivalent.
-Not open to first years. {S}
+Restrictions: Not open to first years. {S}

 Spring